 The fracturing of the Christian religion into various churches and doctrines with different beliefs started in the early centuries of Christianity.

-Trinitarianism was based in part on Matthew 28:19, a line in the Bible which says:
+Trinitarianism was based in part on Matthew 28:19, a verse in the Bible which says:

 “Go ye therefore, and teach all nations, baptizing them in the

 name of the Father, and of the Son, and of the Holy Ghost.”

 In the fourth century A.D., some Christian leaders used this and other Biblical verses to develop the doctrine of the Holy Trinity, or Trinitarianism.

 Trinitarianism maintains that, although there is only one God, he has three forms: God the Father, God the Son (Jesus) and God the Holy Ghost, aka “the Holy Spirit.”

 Another early Christian leader named Arius disagreed with that view.
 Arius and his followers, called Arianists, believed Jesus was the Son of God but was himself human, not divine like God.

 Roman Emperor Constantine I, who had converted to Christianity, was annoyed by this doctrinary dispute.
 So in 325 A.D. he convened a meeting of more than 300 Christian bishops in the Turkish city of Nicaea (now named Iznik) and charged them with clarifying what the official Christian beliefs would be.

 The meeting came to be called the First Council of Nicaea.